-2.2 Basis of Consolidation
+2.3 Basis of Consolidation

 The Group obtains and exercises control through voting rights.
-The Group's consolidated financial statements comprise the accounts of the Parent Company and its subsidiaries (see Note 1) after the elimination of material intercompany transactions.
+The Group's consolidated financial statements comprise the accounts of the Company and its subsidiaries (see Note 1) after the elimination of material intercompany transactions.
 All intercompany balances and transactions with subsidiaries, including income, expenses and dividends, are eliminated in full.
 Unrealized profits and losses from intercompany transactions that are recognized in assets are also eliminated in full.
 Intercompany losses that indicate an impairment are recognized in the consolidated financial statements.

-The financial statements of subsidiaries are prepared for the same reporting period as the Group, using consistent accounting principles.
+The financial statements of subsidiaries are prepared for the same reporting period as the Company, using consistent accounting principles.

-The Parent Company accounts for its investments in subsidiaries as follows:
+The Company accounts for its investments in subsidiaries as follows:

-Subsidiaries are all entities over which the Group has the power to control the financial and operating policies generally accompanying a shareholding of more than one half of the voting rights.
+Subsidiaries are wholly-owned entities by the Company.
+Thence, the Company has the power to control the financial and operating policies of each of the subsidiaries.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
 Subsidiaries are consolidated from the date the Group obtains control until such time that such control ceases.

 The acquisition method is applied to account for acquired subsidiaries.
 This requires recognizing and measuring the identifiable assets acquired, the liabilities assumed and any non-controlling interest in the acquiree.
-The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Parent Company, if any.
+The consideration transferred for the acquisition of a subsidiary is the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Company, if any.
 The consideration transferred also includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 Acquisition-related costs are expensed as incurred and subsequent change in the fair value of contingent consideration is recognized directly in profit or loss.